Chart Color Schemes

 Eastwood has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of a region is significantly influenced by modifications to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 24 projects that are expected to impact the area.
-Notable projects include the Eastwood Shopping Centre Redevelopment, Eastwood Central Precinct Project, 173 Shaftsbury Road Development, and Eastwood Station Improvements.
-The following list provides details on those projects most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 24 projects likely to impact the area.
+Major initiatives include Eastwood Shopping Centre Redevelopment, Eastwood Central Precinct Project, 173 Shaftsbury Road Development, and Eastwood Station Improvements.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.